-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hartsville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hartsville who work in teaching (13.97%), sales jobs (10.83%), and office and administrative support (9.10%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hartsville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Hartsville who work in management occupations (15.04%), teaching (11.94%), and sales jobs (10.77%).

-Hartsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hartsville does not have a public transit system used by locals to get to and from work.

-The per capita income in Hartsville in 2010 was $23,854, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $95,416 for a family of four.
+The per capita income in Hartsville in 2018 was $21,410, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,640 for a family of four.
 However, Hartsville contains both very wealthy and poor people as well.
 Hartsville also has one of the higher rates of people living in poverty in the nation, with 32.60% of its population below the federal poverty line.

 Hartsville is an extremely ethnically-diverse city.
 The people who call Hartsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hartsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartsville include German, English, Scots-Irish, and Scottish.
+The greatest number of Hartsville residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Hartsville include English, Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Hartsville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.